kumahq/kuma-website/docs/docs/dev/policies/traffic-trace.md

 ::: tab "Kubernetes"

 ::: tip
-On Kubernetes you can deploy Jaeger automatically in a `mesh-observability` namespace with `kumactl install observability --components jaeger | kubectl apply -f -`.
+On Kubernetes you can deploy all observability components with Jaeger automatically in a `mesh-observability` namespace with `kumactl install observability | kubectl apply -f -`.
 :::

 ```yaml